New Hire Onboarding Form

 Direct Deposit Information

-This section collects the banking details required to pay the employee accurately and on time.
+This section captures the banking details needed to pay the employee accurately and should be validated carefully to avoid payroll delays.

 - Bank Name